manya16400/Reddit-Flair-Detection/README.md

    As Comments as a feature gave less accuracy, we do not combine comments with other features.

    4. _Inferences_- Training and testing on the dataset showed __Bert Classifier__ has the best testing accuracy __62.51%__ when trained on the combination of __Title + Selftext + Permalink__ as feature.<br>
    The tests shows that the combined features Title + Selftext + Permalink shows the best accuracy while Comments shows the worst accuracy.
-As machine learning models tries to detect specific words to identify the sentiment, hence title as a feature performs better than comments due to the fact that the title consists of all the keywords (selftext and permalink further contributes because it consists the description of the post).
+Machine learning models tries to detect specific words to identify the sentiment, hence title as a feature performs better than comments due to the fact that the title consists of all the keywords (selftext and permalink further contributes as they consist the short description of the post).

 ## Deploying a Web app
   As per the above results, Bert came out to be the best model and Random Forest to be the second best.
 But due to large size of bert and random forest we can not deploy it in Heroku web service (due to its limited slug size).
 So we consider the next best model __Linear SVM with accuracy of ~55%__ for deploying to Heroku.